 Theft of money or goods with a value of less than $950 is considered petty theft in the state of California.
 You could be charged with petty theft in addition to check fraud if you obtain money or goods with a fake or altered check.
 Petty theft is a misdemeanor and the penalties if convicted include 6 months in jail and a fine of up to $1,000.

-Penalties for Check Fraud in California
+Penalties for a Check Fraud Conviction in California

 In California, check fraud is a “wobbler” offense, which means that it can be charged as either a misdemeanor or a felony depending on the facts of the case and the defendant’s criminal history.
 However, if the value of a forged check exceeds $950 and the defendant is also convicted of violating Penal Code 530.5 PC identity theft, then the check fraud can only be prosecuted as a felony.